LaunchCodeEducation/lchs/src/chapters/flask-intro/form-template.rst

 .. index:: ! template
    single: Flask; template

-A **template** is an outline or structure that can be used multiple times to produce similar results.
+A **template** is an outline that can be used multiple times to produce similar results.
 For example, think of a simple thank-you note:

 .. figure:: figures/form-letter.png
    :alt: A thank-you note with blanks for filling in names, etc.